AY2425S2-CS2103T-T12-1/tp/docs/UserGuide.md

 **Expected output**

-The GUI displays the specified group's updated details with the specified assignment's details updated.
+The GUI displays the specified group's updated details with the specified assignment updated.
+See [add-assignment](#adding-an-assignment-in-a-group-add-assignment) for a similar example of the expected output.

 ---